 Parents and guardians have equal access to school choice options by utilizing a centralized online application process.
 The online school-choice application stores data centrally in a secure environment, determining the order of priority of applicants and generating automated lottery lists for schools if the number of choice applicants exceeds the number of spaces available within a priority level for any grade.
 It also creates applicant wait lists for each school site.
-The District launched a new online School Choice system, called ScribChoice.
-Among the goals for implementation were improving the user experience and improving internal processes and efficiency.

-Parents are informed of school choice via school and District newsletters and emails; school websites; and the PSD website and social media platforms.
+Parents are informed of school choice via school and District newsletters and emails; school websites and the District website; print and digital fliers; Spotify ads; and the PSD website and social media platforms.
 The District Communications Department also collaborated with other staff to produce social media toolkits for schools to advertise School Choice, pitched coverage to media, and more.
+The District also communicated with staff about the change in school choice policy that allows them to enroll their child in any neighborhood school they choose without submitting a school choice application.